BlockchainCommons/GordianWallet-iOS/README.md

 *FullyNoded 2* is currently under active development and in late alpha testing phase.
 It should only be used on Bitcoin testnet for now.

+## Testflight

+We have a public link available for beta testing [here](https://testflight.apple.com/join/OQHyL0a8), please only use the app on testnet.
+Please do share crash reports and give feedback.
+Want a feature added?
+Tell us about it.

+## Full Node Requirement

+*FullyNoded 2* is designed to work in combination with a personal bitcoin-core full node.
+For testing during this alpha you can also use a bitcoin test-node full node hosted by Blockchain Commons, but we recommend you install a personal bitcoin-core node under your own control.

-*FullyNoded 2* is designed to work with the [MacOS StandUp.app](https://github.com/BlockchainCommons/Bitcoin-StandUp-MacOS) or one of a number of [Linux scripts](https://github.com/BlockchainCommons/Bitcoin-StandUp-Scripts), but will work with any properly configured Bitcoin Core 0.19.0.1 node with a hidden service controlling `rpcport` via localhost.
-Supporting nodes are [Nodl](https://www.nodl.it/), [RaspiBlitz](https://github.com/rootzoll/raspiblitz), or full nodes installed by other services such as [BTCPayServer](https://btcpayserver.org).
+*FullyNoded 2*  has been tested with Blockchain Commons' [MacOS StandUp.app](https://github.com/BlockchainCommons/Bitcoin-StandUp-MacOS) or one of a number of [Linux scripts](https://github.com/BlockchainCommons/Bitcoin-StandUp-Scripts) to install your own personal bitcoin-core and Tor services. *FullyNoded2* should work with any properly configured Bitcoin Core 0.19.0.1 node with a hidden service controlling `rpcport` via localhost.
+Supported full node devices like [Nodl](https://www.nodl.it/), [RaspiBlitz](https://github.com/rootzoll/raspiblitz), or full nodes installed by other services such as [BTCPayServer](https://btcpayserver.org).
 These full nodes can be connected by clicking a link or scanning a QR code.
 Please refer to their telegram groups for simple instructions:

 - [Nodl Telegram](https://t.me/nodl_support)
 - [RaspiBlitz Telegram](https://t.me/raspiblitz)
 - [BTCPayServer](https://t.me/btcpayserver)

-## Testflight

-We have a public link available for beta testing [here](https://testflight.apple.com/join/OQHyL0a8), please only use the app on testnet.
-Please do share crash reports and give feedback.
-Want a feature added?
-Tell us about it.

 ## Financial Support

+*FullyNoded 2* is a project by [Blockchain Commons](https://www.blockchaincommons.com/).
+We are proudly a social benefit "not-for-profit" committed to open source & open development.
+Our work is funded entirely by donations and collaborative partnerships with people like you.
+Every contribution will be spent on building open tools, technologies & techniques for blockchain and internet security infrastructure.
 Please consider becoming a sponsor by supporting the project via GitHub's sponsorship program where they will match up to $5,000 USD in donations, more info [here](https://github.com/sponsors/BlockchainCommons).
 See our [Sponsors](./Sponsors.md) page for more info.

-*FullyNoded 2* is a project of [Blockchain Commons, LLC](https://www.blockchaincommons.com/) a “not-for-profit” benefit corporation founded with the goal of supporting blockchain infrastructure and the broader security industry through cryptographic research, cryptographic & privacy protocol implementations, architecture & code reviews, industry standards, and documentation.

-To financially support further development of *FullyNoded 2*, please consider becoming Patron of Blockchain Commons by contributing Bitcoin at our [BTCPay Server](https://btcpay.blockchaincommons.com/) or through ongoing fiat patronage by becoming a [Github Sponsor](https://github.com/sponsors/BlockchainCommons), currently GitHub will match sponsorships so please do consider this option.
+To financially support further development of `$projectname` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage by becoming a [Sponsor](https://github.com/sponsors/BlockchainCommons) through GitHub; currently they are matching the first $5k so please do consider this option.
+You can also offer support with Bitcoin via our [BTCPay Server](https://btcpay.blockchaincommons.com/).

+## Features & General Use

 ### General Use